Jimmy Smith (musician): Musical style

 While the electric organ had been used in jazz by Fats Waller, Count Basie, Wild Bill Davis and others, Smith's virtuoso improvisation technique on the Hammond helped to popularize the electric organ as a jazz and blues instrument.
-The B3 and companion Leslie speaker produce a distinctive sound.
+The B-3 and companion Leslie speaker produce a distinctive sound.
 The drawbar setting most commonly associated with Smith is to pull out the first three drawbars on the "B" preset on the top manual of the organ, with added harmonic percussion on the 3rd harmonic.
 The tone has been emulated by many jazz organists since Smith.
 Smith's style on fast tempo pieces combined bluesy "licks" with bebop-based single note runs.
 For ballads, he played walking bass lines on the bass pedals.
 For uptempo tunes, he played the bass line on the lower manual and use the pedals for emphasis on the attack of certain notes, which helped to emulate the attack and sound of a string bass.

 Smith influenced a constellation of jazz organists including Jimmy McGriff, Brother Jack McDuff, Don Patterson, Richard "Groove" Holmes, Joey DeFrancesco, Tony Monaco and Larry Goldings as well as rock keyboardists such as Jon Lord, Brian Auger and Keith Emerson.
 Emerson would later recount a story where Smith grabbed Emerson's "meat and two veg" as a humorous greeting.
 Later, Smith influenced bands such as Medeski, Martin & Wood and the Beastie Boys, who sampled the bassline from "Root Down (and Get It)" from Root Down—and saluted Smith in the lyrics—for their own hit "Root Down".
 Often called the father of acid jazz, Smith lived to see that movement come to reflect his organ style.
 In the 1990s, Smith went to Nashville, taking a break from his ongoing gigs at his Sacramento restaurant, which he owned, and in Music City, Nashville, with the help of a webmaster he produced Dot Com Blues, his last Verve album.
 In 1999, Smith guested on two tracks of a live album, Incredible!
 (Smith's nickname during the 1960s) with his protégé, Joey DeFrancesco, a then 28-year-old organist.
 Smith and DeFrancesco's collaborative album Legacy was released in 2005 shortly after Smith's death.